bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 -----------------

-Bokeh also provides a standard Jinja template that can be useful for quickly embedding differnet document roots flexibly by extending the "base" template.
+Bokeh also provides a standard Jinja template that can be useful for quickly embedding different document roots flexibly by extending the "base" template.
-This is especially useful for embedding individal components of a Bokeh app in a non-Bokeh layout (e.g. Bootstrap, etc.).
+This is especially useful for embedding individual components of a Bokeh app in a non-Bokeh layout (e.g. Bootstrap, etc.).

 Below is a minimal example.
 Assuming that the application creates two roots